BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/UnrescuedException.md

 Notes:

-- The unrescued exception is actually rescued by the log itself, and of course logged.
+- The unrescued exception actually is rescued after all, by the log itself.
+And of course it's logged.

 **Prev Stop:** [Rescued Exception](./RescuedException.md#rescued-exception)